Last updated: May 6, 2026

 What this help actually looks like in Kentucky

-In Kentucky, “getting paid to care for Mom” usually means this: the older adult applies for Medicaid and the HCB waiver, is found to need nursing-home-level care, gets a case manager, and then chooses Participant-Directed Services instead of using only a home-care agency.
+In Kentucky, “getting paid to care for Mom” usually means this: the older adult applies for Medicaid and the Home and Community Based waiver, is found to need nursing-home-level care, gets a case manager, and then chooses Participant-Directed Services instead of using only a home-care agency.
 Kentucky notes that PDS used to be called Consumer-Directed Option, or CDO, so older websites may still use that name.

 Under PDS, the participant can hire friends, neighbors, and certain family members for approved non-medical, non-residential waiver services.
-The state PDS page says the participant or representative hires, trains, schedules, and can fire staff, while a financial management agency handles payroll and tax withholding.
+The participant or representative hires, trains, schedules, and can fire staff.
+A financial management agency handles payroll and tax withholding.

 If the senior cannot manage the employer role alone, Kentucky allows a PDS representative to help.
 But there is an important catch: Kentucky says the representative cannot charge for that help and will not be a paid employee in the representative role.
 That rule matters in many dementia cases.